babunairofficial/javaScript/doItYourself/README.md

 # Chapter 53: Swapping Images
     Learned how to change images dynamically by updating the src attribute of <img> elements.
     Explored image swapping on events like mouseover and mouseout.
+# Chapter 54: Swapping Images and Setting Classes
+    Learned how to change an image’s src and modify its className or classList.

 # How to Use
     Feel free to browse through the code and progress updates.
 Suggestions and feedback are welcome!